 I would have to guess that Marble is probably at the top of the list for most people when it comes to bathroom design materials.
 Marble can be seen as a traditional and modern bathroom material.
 There are many different types of marble available and it can be quite beautiful.
 Marble can have a lot of variation, which you want to take into consideration.
 If you order marble based on one tile sample, the amount of detail and veining in the slab can fluctuate.
 Be prepared that marble will be on the higher end of material pricing.
 Certain type of marble costs more than others.

 The picture below is of a white marble bathroom in a Manhattan apartment we renovated.
 This is a pure white marble with no veins.
 Selecting a color and detail level will come down to your personal taste.
-I will always suggest going to show rooms and seeing these in person, and not selecting them from online pictures only.
+I will always suggest going to showrooms and seeing these in person, rather than selecting them from online pictures only.
 As an architect I always go to showrooms to see them close up and touch the materials.
-My office is in the Flat Iron district in Manhattan, which is filled with showrooms.
+My office is in the Flatiron district in Manhattan, which is filled with showrooms.

 Monolithic Marble Bathroom Tiles

 Monolithic means one stone.
 A Monolithic marble bathroom is a bathroom where you only use one type of marble.
 This is a specific look that you may want to consider.
 Contrast versus uniformity is a personal decision based on taste.
 If you are going to build a monolithic marble bathroom, I would advise using slabs instead of small tiles, or at least using large tiles.
 Slabs are very large pieces of stone cut from a large block.
 Typically, slab sizes max out at around 10 x 5 feet, but this will vary based on the exact material.
 Slabs for bathrooms will also be 3/4″ thick, which is significantly thicker than a tile.
 This would be the most expensive option for a bathroom design.